Long-Range Feedback Spiking Network Captures Dynamic and Static Representations of the Visual Cortex under Movie Stimuli: Pre-Training Implementation

-In the training procedure of the ImageNet, each image is resized to $224 \times 224$ and fed into SNNs for 4 times.
-In other words, for each sample, SNNs are simulated with a time step $T$ 4, and the input of each time step is the same image.
-We train SNNs for 320 epochs on 8 GPUs (NVIDIA V100) with a mini-batch size of 32.
-The optimizer we used here is SGD, where the momentum is 0.9 and the weight decay is 0.
-The initial learning rate is 0.1 and we apply a linear warm-up to it for 5 epochs.
-Then, we decay the learning rate with a cosine annealing, where the maximum number of iterations is the same as the number of epochs.
+In the pre-training procedure on ImageNet, each image is resized to \(224 \times 224\) and fed into spiking networks 4 times.
+In other words, for each sample, spiking networks are simulated with time steps \(T=4\), and the input is the same image at each time step.
+We train all spiking networks on ImageNet for 320 epochs on 8 GPUs (NVIDIA V100) with a mini-batch size of 32.
+We also use SGD as the optimizer and set the momentum to 0.9 and the weight decay to 0.
+The initial learning rate is 0.1 with a linear warm-up for 5 epochs.
+Cosine annealing with the maximum number of iterations equal to the number of epochs is also applied to decay the learning rate.